 BART to Livermore Extension Project

-The San Francisco Bay Area Rapid Transit District (BART), as Lead Agency, is preparing a project-level Draft Environmental Impact Report (DEIR) for the BART to Livermore Extension Project (Proposed Project).
+The San Francisco Bay Area Rapid Transit District (BART), as Lead Agency, is preparing a project-level Environmental Impact Report (EIR) for the BART to Livermore Extension Project (Proposed Project).
 The Proposed Project, which is being developed in partnership with the City of Livermore, consists of a 4.8-mile BART extension along I-580 to a new station in the vicinity of the Isabel Avenue/I-580 interchange incorporating an efficient bus-to-BART transfer; and also includes express bus services linking inter-regional rail service, Priority Development Areas (PDAs) in Livermore, and possible offsite parking facilities.
-The DEIR will be prepared in accordance with the guidelines implementing the California Environmental Quality Act (CEQA).
+The EIR will be prepared in accordance with the guidelines implementing the California Environmental Quality Act (CEQA).

 Proposed Project Description

 The Proposed Project is a 4.8-mile extension of the BART line from the existing Dublin/Pleasanton Station within the I-580 freeway median to a new station in the vicinity of the I-580/Isabel Avenue interchange.
 The project will incorporate an efficient bus-to-BART transfer and a network of express bus services to link BART to inter-regional rail service at the Vasco Road ACE Station, Priority Development Areas in Livermore, and a possible offsite parking facility in the I-580 corridor at the foot of the Altamont Pass (see figure below).
 Limited parking also would be provided at the I-580/Isabel Avenue BART station.
 Express bus routes are tentative and a variety of routes will be evaluated during the EIR process.